-If you’ve never, ever walked into an actual knife store to buy a knife, the first thing you’ll realize is that it can be a little overwhelming.
+If the only time you’ve been around more than one knife is when you pass the Cutco booth in the mall and you’ve never walked into an actual knife store to buy a knife, the first thing you’ll probably realize is that it can be a little overwhelming.
 All that gleaming steel, all those options.
-It’ll take about five seconds to see that this ain’t the same as your momma’s knife block.
+It’ll take about five seconds to see that this ain’t the same as your momma’s run-of-the-mill knife block.

 Guidance, then, is key.
 That’s why we paired up with “knife master” and owner of the Portland Knife House, Eytan Zias, to find out how to choose a kitchen knife.

 “We don’t preach going out and buying a matching set of knives.
-There’s always knives that you don’t need and knives that you want but aren’t in there,” Zias says.
+There are always knives that you don’t need and knives that you want but that aren’t in there,” Zias says.
 “You’re spreading your money too thin.”

 Instead, it’s best to focus on buying fewer, higher-quality knives that will accomplish all of the tasks that you will be undertaking while in the kitchen.